Cradle Cap: How a Gentle Skin Salve Can Help

 Inside the Everleaf Skin Salve

-Below is a simplified overview of how the formula is structured and why each phase matters.
+Below is a simplified look at how the formula is structured and why each phase matters.

 Protective Base (Butters & Barrier Support)